When is Tolkien released in cinemas?

 The title role is played by Nicholas Hoult, the latest high-profile movie the former Skins actor can add to his repertoire following roles in X-Men, Mad Max: Fury Road and The Favourite.

-Hoult admitted he “didn’t know much” about Tolkein before taking the role.
+Hoult admitted he “didn’t know much” about Tolkien before taking the role.

 “I didn’t know how to pronounce his name!” he admitted.
 “I was a fan and I loved his work, but I was saying Tol-kin and then I read the script and I go, ‘Wow, it’s pronounced Tol-keen’.
 All this time and I’d got it wrong.”